What Green Vegetable Is Bad For Diabetes?

 In the following circumstances, consulting a physician is advised for advice and additional information:

-Diabetes Diagnosis: It’s critical to seek medical help right away if you have diabetes symptoms including frequent urination, excessive thirst, unexplained weight loss, or lethargy.
+- Diabetes Diagnosis: You need medical attention right away if you have complaints of excessive urination, excessive thirst, or unexplained weight loss.

-Lack of Blood Sugar Control: It is advised to speak with a healthcare expert if you have been diagnosed with diabetes but are having trouble achieving or maintaining stable blood sugar levels.
+- Lack of Blood Sugar Control: Speaking with a healthcare professional is recommended if you‚ve been diagnosed with diabetes but you aren‚t able to achieve or sustain healthy blood sugar levels.

-Meal preparation and nutritional advice: Consulting a trained dietitian or healthcare provider can be helpful if you have questions or concerns about your diet, such as portion control, carbohydrate counting, or understanding the effect of particular foods on blood sugar levels.
+- Meal preparation and nutritional advice: It is recommended that you consult a trained dietitian or healthcare provider if you have any questions and concerns about your diet, for example, portion control, carbohydrate counting and understanding the effect of foods to the blood-sugar level.

 What vegetables should diabetics avoid?